Judge to hear arguments in Georgia voting machine case

 A lawsuit filed by election integrity activists argues that the paperless touchscreen voting machines Georgia has used since 2002 are unsecure, vulnerable to hacking and can't be audited.
 It seeks statewide use of hand-marked paper ballots.

-A law passed this year and signed by Gov. Brian Kemp provides specifications for a new system, and state officials have said will be in place for the 2020 presidential election.
+A law passed this year and signed by Gov. Brian Kemp provides specifications for a new system, which state officials said will be in place for the 2020 presidential election.

 But the plaintiffs are asking U.S. District Judge Amy Totenberg to order the state to immediately stop using the current system, which it plans to use for special and municipal elections this year and which the plaintiffs fear would be used in 2020 if a new system isn't implemented in time.
 Totenberg has scheduled a hearing Thursday on those requests.